vgl-hub/vgl-curation/README.rst

 Available tools:

-* AGPCorrect : Correcting AGP for sequence lengths

-* hap_split: Splitting the haplotypes from the corrected AGP

-* unloc: Assigning unlocs before the agp is imposed on the fasta and remove haplotig duplications from their origin haplotype
+* split_agp: Correcting AGP for sequence lengths, splitting the haplotypes from the corrected AGP, assigning unlocs before the agp is imposed on the fasta, and remove haplotig duplications from their origin haplotype.

 * chromosome_assignment: Substituting scaffold for chromosome assignments